For Immediate Release

 Secretary Detzner Announces Recent Designation of Florida Properties on National Register of Historic Places

-Secretary of State Ken Detzner announced today that several Florida properties were recently listed on the National Park Service’s National Register of Historic Places.
+Secretary of State Ken Detzner announced today that several Florida properties have recently been listed on the National Park Service’s National Register of Historic Places.

-These Florida properties recently listed in the National Register of Historic Places include:
+Florida properties recently listed on the National Register of Historic Places include:

 For more information about the National Register of Historic Places program administered by the National Parks Service, visit nps.gov/nr.

 # # #

 About the National Register of Historic Places